 Our diversified portfolio

-Our most advanced project, by resource status, is the high grade Bikoula colluvial iron ore project located in southern Cameroon, which is close to a maintained road and a proposed rail line for access to a newly constructed deep sea port.
-Most recently, Altus has expanded its footprint in Africa to Ivory Coast where it has applied for exploration licences within highly prospective Birimian gold belts.
+- A high grade colluvial iron ore project located close to a maintained road and a proposed rail line for access to a newly constructed deep seaport in southern Cameroon.

 Altus’ exploration teams are actively generating new opportunities to feed into the Company’s project pipeline.